 - Continuing to follow all guidelines and directives issued by the New Jersey Department of Health (NJDOH), the CDC, and the Occupational Health and Safety Administration (OSHA) for maintaining a clean, safe and healthy work environment

-The payroll tax credit immediately and fully reimburses employers with fewer than 500 employees by allowing them to reduce their federal payroll taxes by the amount spent on emergency leave for all qualifying wages.
+Passed in March, The Families First Coronavirus Response Act (FFCRA or Act) provides support to employers to provide Emergency Paid Sick Leave, Emergency Paid Family Leave, and Medical Leave to workers affected by COVID-19.
+This includes a 100 percent, dollar for dollar payroll tax credit that immediately and fully reimburses employers with fewer than 500 employees by allowing them to reduce their federal payroll taxes by the amount spent on emergency leave for all qualifying wages.
 Qualifying wages are those paid to an employee who takes leave under the act for a qualifying reason.

 To understand how to access FFCRA Business Tax Credits, visit the IRS coronavirus announcement.

-Updated: July 21, 2020
+Updated: September 30, 2020